 RAF Netheravon, Wiltshire

 The guard room was on the left.
 This was the main gate although the road was open to the public and you could drive the whole camp.
 Most RFC and later RAF camps had a road running through them for some odd reason.
 It was an open right up until the IRA bombing campaign.
-This one was never bombed but Netheravon army camp in the village was and one hut was fire bombed.
-Quite a lot of personnel equipment was burnt due to the fact it was all old stuff and the soldiers wanted to have it replaced (old army trick) and threw it in the fire.
+This one was never bombed but Netheravon army camp in the village was when one hut was fire bombed.
+Quite a lot of personnel equipment was burnt, due to the fact it was all old stuff and the soldiers wanted to have it replaced, (old army trick) and threw it in the fire.

 The old 1880's huts at SWW Netheravon, the type that was burnt down.